Mojopriest88/UPnPVolumeBridge/README.md

+Plugin is a work in progress and does not yet work!

 Lyrion UPnP Volume Bridge

 A plugin for Lyrion Music Server (formerly Logitech Media Server) that synchronizes player volume and mute states with external UPnP/DLNA rendering devices.